 7. Relax and unwind at Batu Ferringhi Beach

 Batu Ferringhi is the most popular beach destination in Penang among both locals and visitors.
-Iis situated along the northern coast of Penang Island, about 11km northwest of the city centre.
+It is situated along the northern coast of Penang Island, about 11km northwest of the city centre.
 It’s the perfect place for water sports such as jet skiing, parasailing & snorkeling, and beach activities like horseback riding, beach volleyball & quad biking.

 For those who prefer something more laid-back, simply chill on the beach with a bucket of beers and enjoy the sun and sea breeze.